bcritt1/farmshare/readme.md

 My git [repo](https://github.com/bcritt1/H-S-Documentation/tree/main/) contains scripts and documentation for many processes, tailored for use on Sherlock.
 Sherlock itself has a lot of good [documentation](https://www.sherlock.stanford.edu/docs/).
 Finally, Quinn Dombrowski has been working on a lot of good information for Humanists in HPC [here](https://dh-stanford.github.io/hpcforhumanists/intro.html).

 [bcritt@stanford.edu](mailto:bcritt@stanford.edu) with questions.

+## Bonus Exercises
+1. There is an example sbatch script in our CESTA directory.
+It has a couple small errors.
+See if you can fix them and get the job to run on GPU.

+2. Generally, it is considered best practice to run your IO from scratch ```/scratch/users/SUNet/```.
+Edit the sbatch and py scripts so they are looking for your inputs and writing out your err, out, and json files to scratch.
+Hint: you'll also need to make sure the correct folders are located in the correct places for this to work.
+Make sure you're using "cp" (copy) rather than "mv" so you're not moving files others are using.